 What is it?

 GAPS is a sport for development and peace programme that supports the development of inclusive sport pathways throughout the Commonwealth.
-Developed by the Commonwealth Games Federation and Griffith University, GAPS has expanded into a mutually beneficial and collaborative relationship with other partners joining on this exciting but challenging journey.
-The expansion of the programme is ongoing as we work towards bringing GAPS to Africa with Stellenbosch University, Americas and Caribbean with University of Western Ontario and Europe with the University of Birmingham.
-Oceania and Asia’s expansion will be led by Griffith University.
+Developed by Commonwealth Sport and Griffith University, GAPS has expanded into a mutually beneficial and collaborative relationship with other partners joining on this exciting but challenging journey.
+The expansion of the programme is ongoing as we work with great Partners to develop GAPS in Africa with Stellenbosch University; in the Americas and Caribbean region with the University of West Indies (UWI); across Oceania and Asia led by Griffith University; and Europe with the University of Birmingham.

 Who is it for?

-GAPS is for emerging athletes and coaches from the Commonwealth.
-It aims to support the development of inclusive sport pathways, removing barriers to participation for people with a disability and for women & girls to become actively involved in sport.
-The development of coaches is fundamental, but so is tackling many of barriers and constraints that prevents participation.
+GAPS is for emerging Athletes and Coaches from the Commonwealth.
+It aims to support the development of inclusive sport pathways, removing barriers to participation for people with a disability and for women and girls to become actively involved in sport.
+The development of Coaches is fundamental, but so is tackling many of barriers and constraints that prevents participation.
 The programme involves multi-stakeholder partnerships and the building of long-term collaborations with universities, sport organisations and government agencies.
 Through these partnerships we can begin to shift mindsets and start to have a positive influence on communities to believe that it is a fundamental human right for women, girls, and people with a disability to be included in their sport pathways.

 How does the programme achieve its goals?